ianlai/Algorithm-Python/README.md

 __0973__K Closest Points to Origin.py
 __1099__Two Sum Less Than K.py
 __1429__First Unique Number.py
+__1593__Split a String Into the Max Number of Unique Substrings.py
 =====================================
-Num of Python Practice:  119
+Num of Python Practice:  120

 =====================================